ropellad/LDD3-Notes/Chapter_2_Building_and_Running_Modules.md

 What is an ELF section?

 ELF stands for Executable and Linkable Format.
 It is a standard file format for executable files, object code, shared libraries, and core dumps.
 In Linux, we can use the ELF reader `readelf` to get info about executables.
 It is useful for telling us about parameter descriptions that we are inputting to the kernel module.
-It will also tell us things like the symbols being used by the module, and if these symbols come directly from the kernel symbol library.
+It will also tell us things like the symbols being used by the module, and if these symbols come directly from the kernel symbol table.